Leonard Weiss: Career

-Prior to studying overseas, Weiss was Music Director of the National Capital Orchestra and conductor of the Canberra Youth Orchestra.
+Prior to studying overseas, Weiss was music director of the National Capital Orchestra and conductor of the Canberra Youth Orchestra.
 He pioneered the CYO50 celebrations including concerts with The Idea of North and James Morrison, as well as performances with Lucy Sugerman and regular collaborations with the Canberra Choral Society.
 As conductor of the ANU Choral Society (SCUNA) he conducted the 2016 Intervarsity Choral Festival.

-Weiss was formerly the 2022 New Zealand Assistant Conductor in Residence, where he worked with all professional New Zealand orchestras and built a particularly strong relationship with the Auckland Philharmonia, where he returned for engagements in 2023.
-Before that he held the position of Baltimore Symphony Orchestra's 2020-21 BSO-Peabody Fellow.
+Weiss was formerly the 2022 New Zealand Assistant Conductor in Residence, where he worked with all professional New Zealand orchestras and built a particularly strong relationship with the Auckland Philharmonia, where he returned for engagements in 2023 and 2026.
+Before that he held the position of Baltimore Symphony Orchestra 2020-21 BSO-Peabody Fellow.

 Weiss has worked with all major Australian Orchestras as part of the Australian Conducting Academy, and also worked with the Sydney Youth Orchestras as the inaugural recipient of the NSW Orchestral (Early Career) Fellowship.
-In August 2024, he conducted Katy Abott's work: Hidden Thoughts II: Return to Sender.
+In August 2024, he conducted Katy Abbott's work: Hidden Thoughts II: Return to Sender.